Brand & web design system for a SaaS client portal

 Page templates

-I've used an atomic approach to content and CMS, building reusable components into four types of templates covering any future content requirements (global, features, use-case, and special).
+I've used an atomic approach to content and CMS, building reusable components into four types of templates covering any future content requirements (global, use-case, special and features).

 © 2026 Marius Grigore